 To learn more about vertical gardening read, “Transform Your Landscape with Vertical Gardening: 10 Reasons to Grow Up Instead of Out“.

-Almost any fruit tree you can imagine is now available in a dwarf variety allowing people with small yards to grow fresh fruit.
+Almost any fruit tree you can imagine is now available in a dwarf variety, allowing you to grow fresh fruit in a small yard.

 On our small little slice of heaven (1/4 acre) we have; 2 lemon trees, 2 lime trees, 1 keylime tree, 2 tangerine trees, 3 fig trees, multiple plum trees (one planted and several volunteers), 1 blood orange tree, 1 grapefruit tree, 2 pear trees, and a fruit cocktail tree that produces; plums, peaches, apricots, and nectarines.

-Use the soil real-estate (otherwise known as companion planting) under other plants or trees to grow additional crops and increasing your yield.
+Use companion planting to grow plants under other plants or trees to grow additional crops and increasing your yield.
 Plant carrots under tomatoes, radishes or beets under cucumbers, pole beans with potatoes or radishes, grow garlic, onions, and herbs under trees to maximize your harvest and space.

 A perfect example of this gardening style is known as the Three Sisters.
 The three sisters is a Native American method of gardening and consist of planting corn, squash, and beans together.
 The three crops benefit from each other, the corn provides a trellis for the beans to climb, the beans provide nitrogen for the corn and squash, and the squash helps prevent weeds from growing by blocking sunlight to the soil and creates a microclimate which aids at retaining water.